enginooby-academics/code-refactoring/CS.md

 ### String
 [⬆ To the top](#0)
 + Use **nameof()** to address class/function/param name in string
-> Reason: when changing name, the corresspond values in string will update as well
+> Pros: when changing name, the corresspond values in string will update as well
 ```
 public void PrintUserName(User currentUser)
 {